FishlandicFishy/lexicring/wiki/tvb_fictional_countries.md

 Ng Wong Tat is divided into two main regions: the forest area and the non-forest area.

-The forest is inhabited by dark green/black lizards with CGI glowing red dots, labelled as <a href="https://en.m.wikipedia.org/wiki/Komodo_dragon">Komodo dr*gons</a> (probably mislabelled, but I can't be sure), which supposedly eats cockroaches[^2095], although "conveniently" they left out the close-up shot of them in both of their YouTube videos.[^2084]
+The forest is inhabited by dark green/black lizards with CGI glowing red dots, labelled as [Komodo dragons](https://en.m.wikipedia.org/wiki/Komodo_dragon) (probably mislabelled, but I can't be sure), which supposedly eats cockroaches[^2095], although "conveniently" they left out the close-up shot of them in both of their YouTube videos.[^2084]

 The highest mountain in Ng Wong Tat is called "小巫山" (Xiao Wu Shan), which is adjacent to "大巫山" (Da Wu Shan).
 The gap between the two mountains is approximately 4 metres, and both sides are steep cliffs.[^1543]

 The forest area is severely underdeveloped, while the non-forest area is more developed.

-In Ng Wong Tat there are frequent volcano eruptions, and also an abundance of caves, which is what people use their aimbot for.
+In Ng Wong Tat there are frequent volcano eruptions, and also an abundance of caves, which is what people use their *aimbot* for.

 ### Culture

-The culture in Ng Wong Tat includes using <a href="https://www.urbandictionary.com/define.php?term=aimbot">aimbot</a> in real life (by shooting arrows at random people to indicate interest)[^2061], (Episode 2095) poking someone's face "lightly" as a lighthearted punishment, and (Episode 2084) eating without hands, which supposedly imitates a Komodo dr*gon but is probably scientifically inaccurate.
+The culture in Ng Wong Tat includes using *aimbot* in real life (by shooting arrows at random people to indicate interest)[^2061], poking someone's face "lightly" as a lighthearted punishment[^2095], and eating without hands, which supposedly imitates a Komodo dragon but is probably scientifically inaccurate[^2084].

 The work culture is also flawed, with everything striving to be as slow as possible. [^1574]

-(Episode 2132) There is a furry community in Ng Wong Tat, where a person in a bear fursuit had once visited a restaurant after a typo in a contract which is supposed to invite a Komodo dr*gon instead.
-This part, though, is conveniently left undocumented in TVB's YouTube videos.
+There is a furry community in Ng Wong Tat, where a person in a bear fursuit had once visited a restaurant after a typo in a contract which is supposed to invite a Komodo dragon instead.[^2132]

 #### 多巫